 We are always looking for ways to provide top-notch service to our clients and stay ahead in the automotive restoration industry.
 In 2014 we began to use 3D scanning and design as part of our shop’s operations, prior to Ferrari’s use of 3D printing which didn’t begin until 2017.
 We are proud to offer these services to our fellow car enthusiasts, car clubs, race teams, restoration shops, and customizers.

 Accuracy is key when it comes to restoring a vehicle, especially for a full ground-up restoration.
 Although some damage may be obvious, it can be challenging to find which parts may be bent or damaged that could be contributing to the issues with the vehicle.
-3D scanning allows us to get an accurate picture of the car, which can be printed for you, so that we can more accurately locate the problem and view the true extent of the damage.
+3D scanning allows us to get a more accurate diagnosis of the car, so that we can more accurately return the car to its original shape.
+We also use it to compare damaged panels to undamaged panels, and make mirror copies of parts when an opposite side

 When a car comes in that has had a hard life, we can use 3D scanning technology to identify exactly what the issues are and where the repairs need to be made.
 This also allows us to check the contour and profiles of full ground-up restorations to ensure they are correct to factory specifications.